An Evesham-based para-rowing coach has been named among the finalists for the Variety Disability Sports Awards.

 "These things are always nice," said Dewdney.
 "I do personally find it a bit embarrassing.

-However, Mike's rowers are still at the forefront of his mind, with hopes that becoming a finalist will bring eyes onto the sport, and help him to aid his adaptive rowers even more.
+However, Mark's rowers are at the forefront of his mind, with hopes that becoming a finalist will bring eyes onto the sport, and help him to aid his adaptive rowers even more.

-Dewdney said: "It is good because it increases out kudos, that can only help in getting the next bit of sponsorship, attracting people into the sport.
+Dewdney said: "It is good because it increases our kudos, that can only help in getting the next bit of sponsorship, attracting people into the sport.
+I'm aiming to produce systems that enable anyone to get into the sport, whether they want a paddle on the river or to go to the Paralympics.

 "It would be nice to win, but for me it's worth is what it then opens up for us both locally and nationally."